 Fraction of total AUMC obtained from extrapolation.

 This figure shows the concentration-time profile after multiple doses.
-SimBiology uses the first period, that is, after the first dose and before the second, to compute the following NCA parameters for multiple-dosing data, in addition to the common parameters listed previously.
+SimBiology uses a steady state dosing period to compute the following NCA parameters for multiple-dosing data, in addition to the common parameters listed previously.
 In the following figure, the last dosing period is used for illustration purposes.

 Area under the concentration–time curve during a dosing period of length Tau.
-SimBiology uses the first period, that is, after the first dose and before the second.
+SimBiology uses a steady-state dosing period (SS_period).

-Area under the first moment of the concentration–time curve during a dosing period of length Tau.
+Area under the first moment of the concentration–time curve during a steady-state dosing period of length Tau.